burlinson/AI/_posts/2025-09-21-Singularity.md

 **My personal opinion:** We are a long way away from Singularity.

-We are seeing phenomenal advances in [compute power](https://burlinson.github.io/AI/2025-12-13/Quantum-Computing) and model complexity, but you only need to spend a bit of time using AI to understand that while amazing, AI models frequently fail to grasp real world context and then start [hallucinating](https://burlinson.github.io/AI/2025-01-12/Hallucination).
+We are seeing phenomenal advances in [compute power](https://burlinson.github.io/AI/2025-12-13/Quantum-Computing) and model complexity.
+However, you only need to spend a bit of time using AI to understand that while they are amazing, AI models frequently fail to grasp real world context and then start [hallucinating](https://burlinson.github.io/AI/2025-01-12/Hallucination).

 To be smarter than humans, AI would need to vastly reduce their propensity to hallucinate.